peteroupc/peteroupc.github.io/colorgen.md

 > **Note:** If `TEMP` is 2856, the `LIGHT` function above is substantially equivalent to the CIE illuminant A.

 The concept "color temperature" properly applies only to blackbody chromaticities.
-For chromaticities close to a blackbody's, the CIE defines [_correlated color temperature_](http://eilv.cie.co.at/term/258) (CCT) as the temperature of the blackbody with the closest _uv_ chromaticity<sup>[(11)](#Note11)</sup> to that of the given color.
+For chromaticities close to a blackbody's (as with such familiar light sources as sunlight, daylight, candlelight, and incandescent lamps), the CIE defines [_correlated color temperature_](http://eilv.cie.co.at/term/258) (CCT) as the temperature of the blackbody with the closest _uv_ chromaticity<sup>[(11)](#Note11)</sup> to that of the given color.
 According to the CIE, however, CCT is not meaningful if the straight-line distance between the two _uv_ chromaticities is more than 0.05.

 The following method (`XYZToCCT`), which computes an approximate CCT from an [XYZ color](#CIE_XYZ), is based on the formula found in McCamy 1992.